pbar1/dotfiles/.github/README.md

 ### Shell

-Previously ZSH (which is also POSIX-compliant) was used for both login and interactive shells.

-Dash was chosen as the login shell for its simplicity and speed.
-As a POSIX-compliant `/bin/sh`, Dash provides portable way to set environment variables.
-It's small codebase also allows for quick execution times.

-Fish was chosen for interactive shell use for its wealth of features out of the box, namely syntax highlighting and autosuggestions.
-These are obtainable in ZSH via plugins but did not work as well.
-Fish's _universal variables_ allow FZF themes to be set persistently - this is nontrivial in other shells.
+Zsh was chosen as the shell for its wealth of features, community supported plugins that extend its usability, and POSIX compliance.
+Zinit (despite a rather unfriendly syntax and high amount of complexity) was chosen as the plugin manager to use with Zsh due to its extreme speed and expressiveness.

 Starship was chosen as the prompt for simple configuration.
 It also works on many different shells, making the prompt easily portable.